kbrddestroyer/Python.Astro/README.md

 Asteriod spawn params can be changed inside kinetic module in `AsteroidSpawner` and `Asteroid` classes

+> Configuration will be moved to separate .ini or .py file soon

 ### 2. Running

-Simply run `python src/main.py`
+Simply run `python src/main.py` to launch your `unifile.py` simulation

 ## Testing

+Jupiter notebook contains some basic computing and graphic plotting.
+It shows orbit parameters, speed and energy drift of a kinetic object.

-> Currently there's no tests.
+> Currently there's no unit tests.
+Even basic.
 This must be changed asap

+Codestyle checks are performed with `pylint`, simply run `pylint src`

 > This file will change soon.